 Based on your permissions, new translation projects and components can be created.
-It is always permitted for superusers, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see Billing), you can also create those based on your plans allowance from the user account that manages billing.
+It is always permitted for users with the Add new projects permission, and if your instance uses billing (e.g. like https://hosted.weblate.org/ see Billing), you can also create those based on your plans allowance from the user account that manages billing.